Pregnant COVID vaccine: true and false

 Disclaimer: This video is intended to inform you about the effects of the messenger RNA vaccine from a scientific point of view.
 The choice of whether or not to be vaccinated against COVID-19 is yours!

-More than a year after the start of the pandemic, and a few months after the start of Covid19 vaccination in France, many of you have questions about COVID vaccination in pregnant or breastfeeding women.
+More than a year after the start of the pandemic, and just a few months after vaccination against Covid19 began in France, many of you are asking questions about vaccination against COVID for pregnant or breast-feeding women.
 Today, Léa, pharmacist and author of the Instagram account @les.conseils.pharma.de.lea gives some information so you can make a decision.

-What does a pregnant woman risk if she catches COVID?
+What does a pregnant woman catching COVID risk?

-A pregnant woman who catches COVID has a greater risk of developing a severe form of coronavirus, as well as venous thrombosis (the formation of a blood clot that obstructs a vein in different parts of the body).
+A pregnant woman who catches COVID has a higher risk of developing a severe form of coronavirus, as well as venous thrombosis (the formation of a blood clot that will obstruct a vein in different parts of the body).

 Can a vaccinated mother pass on immunity to her baby?

 There have been several reports on this subject.
-We have observed the passage of antibodies in breast milk for nursing mothers, as well as through the umbilical cord.
-However, this remains a passive immunity, meaning that it is temporary.
+We have observed the passage of antibodies in breast milk for breast-feeding mothers, as well as through the umbilical cord.
+However, this remains a passive immunity, i.e. it's a temporary immunity.

 Does the COVID vaccine affect fetal development?

-To date, vaccination has shown no toxicity for the fetus, or for the course of pregnancy.
+To date, vaccination has not caused any toxicity for the fetus, or for the course of the pregnancy.
 If you have any questions on this subject, please visit www.lecrat.fr, where you'll find a summary of all the studies.

-Should we be concerned about long-term adverse effects from the COVID vaccine?
+Are there any long-term adverse effects to be feared from the COVID vaccine?

-To date, the messenger RNA vaccine offered to pregnant women does not persist in the body, since after ten hours, half of the injected messenger RNA has already been eliminated.
-We can therefore expect no long-term adverse effects.
+To date, the messenger RNA vaccine offered to pregnant women does not persist in the body, since after ten hours, half of the messenger RNA injected has already been eliminated.
+So no long-term adverse effects are to be expected.

 Does messenger RNA technology modify DNA?

-The messenger RNA vaccine in no way modifies the DNA of the person receiving the vaccine.
-That's why, according to current studies, there is no risk to the fetus or to the pregnancy.
+The messenger RNA vaccine in no way alters the DNA of the person injected.
+That's why, based on current studies, there is no risk to the fetus or to a healthy pregnancy.

-Fake news about the Covid vaccine has been circulating.
-It claimed that the Covid-19 vaccine could render a pregnant woman sterile, on the assumption that the antibodies produced would attack a protein in the placenta.
+Fake news about the covid vaccine has been circulating.
+It claimed that the Covid-19 vaccine could render a pregnant woman sterile, based on the hypothesis that the antibodies produced would attack a protein in the placenta.
 This has never been proven.
 On the contrary: studies in the USA have shown that ovarian function is not altered in vaccinated women.

 At what stage of pregnancy should a pregnant woman be vaccinated against COVID?

-Today, vaccination of pregnant women is recommended from the second trimester onwards at vaccination centers.
+Today, vaccination of pregnant women is recommended from the second trimester onwards, at a vaccination center.

 What happens if I get vaccinated and find out I'm pregnant?

-If you find out that you're pregnant after having been vaccinated, don't worry: there is no risk associated with this vaccination.
+If you find out you're pregnant after you've just been vaccinated, don't worry: there is no risk associated with this vaccination.
 You can take your second dose according to the vaccination schedule established in France.

 If I'm planning a pregnancy, when should I get vaccinated?

-If you're planning a pregnancy, there's no delay between the vaccine and wanting a baby.
+If you're planning a pregnancy, there's no time limit between getting vaccinated and wanting a baby.
 Once again, you can find all this information at www.lecrat.fr.

 Léa's little plus